HBPNeurorobotics/nestserver_benchmarks/README.md

-This folder contains the code and results of the NRP + NEST Server benchmark experiments run on Piz Daint and are described in detail in [Feldotto et al., 2021](XXX).
+This folder contains the code and results of the NRP + NEST Server benchmark experiments run on Piz Daint and are described in detail in [Feldotto et al., 2022](XXX).

 ## Introduction

-Due to the many parts of the HBP Neurorobotics Platform, running benchmarks on it is not completely trivial and requires a number of steps:
+Running benchmarks with the Neurorobotics Platform and distributed NEST-server on High Performance Computing resources requires basically three steps:

-1. a job has to be allocated using `salloc`
+1. a HPC job has to be allocated using `salloc`
 1. the NRP container and the tunnel to the frontend machine have to be run on the first node of the allocation
 1. the NEST container has to be deployed on all but the first nodes using `srun`

-The first three steps are independent of the concrete parallelization setup of NEST, while the last one uses different numbers of nodes, MPI processes, and/or threads per process for each benchmark step.
+The first two steps are independent of the concrete parallelization setup of NEST, while the last one uses different numbers of nodes, MPI processes, and/or threads per process for each benchmark step.